Flomp/wanderer/docs/src/content/docs/use/customize-map.md

 description: How to customize the map with user defined tile sets
 ---

-wanderer is compatible with any provider of vector tile maps (e.g. CARTO, mapbox, maptiler, or self-hosted OpenMapTiles).
+<span class="-tracking-[0.075em]">wanderer</span> is compatible with any provider of vector tile maps (e.g. CARTO, mapbox, maptiler, or self-hosted OpenMapTiles).
 Out of the box it comes with 4 different map styles:
 1. Open Street Maps
 2. Open Topo Maps
 3. CARTO Light